Avalander/blog-posts/snake-clone.md

 `changeDirection` simply receives a direction and updates the state with that direction.

 There is yet one thing we need to take care of.
-In the current state, our snake can switch to the opposit direction.
+In the current state, our snake can switch to the opposite direction.
 If it is moving to the right and the player presses the left arrow, it will change direction to the left and walk over itself.
-We would like to avoid that.
+We would like to prevent that.

 To achieve that, we will sophisticate our `changeDirection` action a bit more.
 Instead of blindly updating the direction, it will update it *only* if the new direction is not opposite to the current direction.
 To easily know if the current and new directions are opposite, we will create a new dictionary with each direction's opposite (this is the last directions dictionary we create, I promise).